Horbenkodev/hugo-blog/content/posts/real-estate-crowdfunding-platform/index.md

 - Integrations;
 - Project timeframes.

-On average, the development of a real estate crowdfunding platform will cost around $100,000 - $150,000.
+On average, the development of a real estate crowdfunding platform will start at $50,000.
 However, it is a very approximate figure.
 You should understand that if you want to enrich your solution with the most innovative AI tools and ML algorithms, the final amount will go higher.

 To get a quote, you should share your requirements with a development team.
 At Anadea, we can provide estimates for free.